BlinkRez/blinkrez/doc/dns-design.rst

   (defaulting to port 53 is **NOT** assumed in this case)
 * resolve_via_tcp (``bool``) - This indicates whether to prefer TCP over UDP when performing DNS queries.
-This setting allows the user to always bypass UDP if the results are regularly expected to be truncated.
-TCP is always used as a fallback if UDP results in a truncated result.
+This setting allows the user to always bypass UDP if the answers are regularly expected to be truncated.
+TCP is always used as a fallback if UDP results in a truncated answer.
 The default is false (start with UDP, fallback to TCP).
 * cache_mode (``bz_cache_mode``) - Determines how records are cached in
   BlinkRez.
 The possible values are: